All Products

 Document Center

 You can create E-MapReduce (EMR) Shell nodes in DataWorks to meet specific business requirements.
-You can specify custom Shell script and run the script to use features such as data processing, Hadoop component calling, and file management.
+You can specify custom Shell scripts and run them to use features such as data processing, Hadoop component calling, and file management.
 This topic describes how to configure and use an EMR Shell node in DataWorks to specify and run a Shell script.

-• A serverless resource group is purchased and configured.
-The configurations include association with a workspace and network configuration.
-For more information, see Create and use a serverless resource group.
+• A Serverless resource group is purchased and configured, including binding the workspace and configuring the network.
+For more information, see Add and use a Serverless resource group.

 • A workflow is created in DataStudio.